radiovisual/num-or-not/README.md

 -  These binary and octal formats are **only supported in ES6** environments:
  - Binary: `0b0`
  - Octal: `0o144` & `0O144`

+- In order to support numbers with commas or decimals (currencies, Dewey Decimal System, etc), some unique values can pass as valid numbers:
+ - `1,2,3.4.5`
+ - `1,2,3,4.5`

+- Open a pull request or issue if you think we need tighter control over these limitations.

 ## Why?